kadyepley/project-one/README.md

 #### **Results:**
 **Temperature Variations**
-Calculations results: Correlation coefficient: 0.72 , pvalue: 2.8001668828740518e-08 for temperature vs water consumed
+Calculations results: Correlation coefficient: 0.72 , pvalue: 2.8001668828740518e-08 for avrage temperature per month vs Average water consumed per month
                       Correlation coefficient: -0.25 , pvalue: 0.09610620068416795 for humidity vs water consumed

 Based on the analysis and calculation of four years of data, as well as the scatter plots with regression lines generated using this data, we found a strong positive correlation (Correlation coefficient: 0.72) between average temperature and monthly water consumption.
 This indicates that as the average temperature increases, the monthly water consumption tends to increase as well.